dgraph-io/dgraph/wiki/content/deploy/index.md

 One can verify the alarm status from the CloudWatch or Route53 consoles.

 ##### Internal Endpoints
-If the Alpha endpoint is internal to the VPC network - one would need to create a Lambda function that would periodically(triggered using Cloudwatch Event Rules) request the `/health` path and create Cloudwatch metrics which could then be used to create the required Cloudwatch alarms.
+If the Alpha endpoint is internal to the VPC network - one would need to create a Lambda function that would periodically( triggered using CloudWatch Event Rules ) request the `/health` path and create CloudWatch metrics which could then be used to create the required CloudWatch alarms.
-The architecture and the Cloudformation template to achieve the same can be found [here](https://aws.amazon.com/blogs/networking-and-content-delivery/performing-route-53-health-checks-on-private-resources-in-a-vpc-with-aws-lambda-and-amazon-cloudwatch/).
+The architecture and the CloudFormation template to achieve the same can be found [here](https://aws.amazon.com/blogs/networking-and-content-delivery/performing-route-53-health-checks-on-private-resources-in-a-vpc-with-aws-lambda-and-amazon-cloudwatch/).

 ## Metrics